rtpsug/rtpsug.github.io/_posts/usergroup/2021-02-01-Evaluate-GPO-Links.md

 Each Group policy consists of a Group Policy Object and Group Policy Template.
 Every Group Policy you make can apply to a user, computer, or both.
 When a GPO is made the template contains a '.POL' file that imposes the desired state.
-This file is deployed from SYSVOL.
+The .POL file is deployed from SYSVOL.
-To go along with the template there is an object that exists within the Active Directory database.
+To go along with the template, there is an object that exists within the Active Directory database.
 The object maintains consistency with everywhere the Group Policy is linked.
 That means if I have one Group Policy linked to 3 different OUs in the domain, I have one template and three references to that Group Policy Object.